|Originally Performed By||Phish|

-"Wading in the Velvet Sea” was among the first of the songs subsequently released on Story of the Ghost to surface during the summer of 1997.
-In stark contrast to the “funk” sound which proliferated during the summer and fall tours of 1997, “Wading in the Velvet Sea” is an introspective anthemic tear-jerker in the style of “Slave to the Traffic Light.”
+"Wading in the Velvet Sea” was among the first of the songs subsequently released on The Story of the Ghost to surface during the summer of 1997.
+In stark contrast to the “funk” sound which proliferated that year, “Wading” is an introspective anthemic tear-jerker in the style of “Slave to the Traffic Light.”
 The song swirls out of a half-speed “Nitrous Oxide” siren into a delicate piano melody, which gradually swells to an oceanic crescendo of soulful guitar licks.

 Trey: “This song is actually either called “Waiting in the Velvet Seat” or “Wading in the Velveeta Sea.”

 Fish: “Picture if you will, a transvestite in black lingerie… lounging in a large velvet red chair, waiting...”

 Trey: it’s a red velvet seat, surrounded by orange Velveeta cheese... over a huge sea of velvet...